 In that moment, Snyder’s cut was characterized as unfinished – and considering the realities of major Hollywood filmmaking, that is reasonable to believe.
 Any extensive visual effects would still be in process for months to come.
 Color grading, sound mixing, and other stages of the final post-production efforts would not occur until the reshoots were completed.

 Nonetheless, members of the production like storyboard artist Jay Oliva (who also directed many of the DC Universe Animated direct-to-video titles), Momoa, and composer Junkie XL (who was replaced by Danny Elfman for the theatrical version) all claim the film was in a much more finished state than was suggested at the moment Snyder walked away.
-Earlier this year, Snyder finally admitted a cut exists, but it is still unclear how finished his version might be.
-That ambiguity may present the biggest hurdle in getting the Snyder Cut into release.

 Like Alien3, Alien and Aliens also came to DVD and Blu-ray with alternate director’s cuts representing versions of the films those directors felt more aligned with their original visions.